lespicker/jekyll-bootstrap/folio-collections/index.md

 Folios are an excellent way to begin investing in the art market and to experience Les Picker Fine Art print quality in a more intimate size.
 They are also a unique gift for valued clients, employees and advisors.
 Best of all, art-sensitive family members and friends will love a gift of Les' fine art photography.

 Les also produces custom folios for corporate clients.
-Please contact us to discuss your individual needs.
+Please contact us at (410) 942-0500 or via [email](mailto:lespicker@gmail.com) to discuss your individual needs.

 Our current Folio Collections include: